jokerinya/fsopen-part9/initial-steps/README.md

 ```

 Do not copy the calculator code to file index.ts; instead, make it a [TypeScript module](https://www.typescriptlang.org/docs/handbook/modules.html) that can be imported in index.ts.

+> ## Exercises 9.6.-9.7.

+## 9.6 Eslint

+Configure your project to use the above eslint settings and fix all the warnings.